uhellstr/OpenXtalk-Pixels/README.md

 New version of Pixels that works with both on desktop (Mac, Windows, Linux, Raspberry pi) and on mobile devices.
 Tested device with Pixels is Nexus 7.

+2013-12-27

+New version of Pixels that is resolution independent.
+Means it will work on any mobile device as Nexus 4,7,10 ,iPhone 4/5c/s or iPad's.
+Tested with simulators for all Android platforms.
+Cannot garantee it will scale correct on iPhone or iPad just yet but it should work.

+Added icon's folder if you want to compile for your Android unit.

 Todo:

-- Version of Pixels that is tested on more mobile devices then Nexus 7
-- Not tested yet with iPad
-- Not tested yet with iPhone 4/5
+Add icons for iOS and make sure Pixels work on iOS 7 correctly.